 Facial muscle relaxation Sleep works better for facial muscle relaxation when you massage your face and try to sleep when your body is relaxed (not stressed and tense).
 This allows better blood flow and eases tension from the areas where tension shows on your face—eyes, forehead, and jaws.

 Allow skin to “breathe” Contrary to what most people believe, the skin does not breathe.
 It's the layers beneath that receive oxygen and nutrients.
 That said, your skin enjoys time without oil, chemicals, and allergens.
 Clearing your pores and leaving them unclogged through the night helps fight acne and keeps your skin looking fresh.
 It's not in vain!

 Over to you!

 Now you know the connection between sound sleep and healthy facial skin.
-For the best outcome, maintain a good skincare routine - try men’s skincare subscription, prepare your body for bed appropriately, and make your sleep restful.
+For the best outcome, maintain a good skincare routine - try our men’s skincare face set, prepare your body for bed appropriately, and make your sleep restful.

 If you have more reasons or a question as to why sleep is so vital, engage us in the comment section.